Explore Courses

 IELTS Band Score Breakdown by Section

-According to the IELTS test, there are four separate scores indicated in the test, which include Listening, Reading, Writing, and Speaking, which are computed before establishing a total band.
+The IELTS band scores is calculated from four separate scores indicated in the test, which include Listening, Reading, Writing, and Speaking, which are computed before establishing a total band.
 The sections have different marking systems.

 Listening and Reading

 Both sections contain 40 questions, each worth one mark.
-The total raw score (0–40) is converted into a band score (0–9) using official conversion tables.
+The total raw score (0–40) is converted into a band score (0-9) using official IELTS listening band score charts and reading conversion tables.

 • The IELTS listening band score chart is consistent across Academic and General Training, while the IELTS reading band score chart differs between the two formats: